-- To overcome mind blanks at the exam: Pause, take a deep breath, and look up→ try to gather your thoughts. instead of looking down at your exam paper.
+- To overcome mind blanks at the exam: Pause, take a deep breath and look up→ try to gather your thoughts. instead of looking down at your exam paper.

-- Get out of perfectionist trap: Focus on what you know, forget about the things I hadn’t had a chance to study, and simply focus on the things you knew.
+- Get out of the perfectionist trap: Focus on what you know, forget about the things I hadn’t had a chance to study, and simply focus on the things you knew.

-- Foster the techniques to recall: Focus into the techniques of recall as per your learning style while preparing for the FMGE & implement them to recall the facts needed for the MCQ (Closing your eyes & try to remember the color-coding in your notes/materials or recite silently or adjust your posture/ or kinetics)
+- Foster the techniques to recall: Focus on the techniques of recall as per your learning style while preparing for the FMGE & implement them to recall the facts needed for the MCQ (Closing your eyes & try to remember the color-coding in your notes/materials or recite silently or adjust your posture/ or kinetics)

-- Attempt MCQs in clusters: Working in short bursts of time can help to improve your attention on a set task therefore after a set of 10 FMGE MCQs → Stretch our, take a deep breath & relax before starting the next set (Never attempt to Solve all questions in one go).
+- Attempt MCQs in clusters: Working in short bursts of time can help to improve your attention on a set task therefore after a set of 10 FMGE MCQs → Stretch out, take a deep breath & relax before starting the next set (Never attempt to Solve all questions in one go).

-- When u go blank on a specific FMGE MCQs: Do not linger longer, Mark the question & move on as you can come back to marked FMGE MCQS to reconsider them later (Your brain brings the answer from an unconscious part of memory later on because the brain always works in parallel tracks).
+- When you go blank on a specific FMGE MCQs: Do not linger longer, Mark the question & move on as you can come back to marked FMGE MCQS to reconsider them later (Your brain brings the answer from an unconscious part of memory later on because the brain always works in parallel tracks).